 Exhibition.
 Connecting Threads 2

-The exhibition builds on to the recent show at the Fashion Textile Museum, London and includes five additional quilts which have been loaned by British museums.
-Thanks to the Harris Museum Preston, Embroiderers Guild of the UK, Shipley Gallery, Gateshead, The Whitworth Gallery, Manchester and Tameside Council for sharing the work with new audiences.
+Thirty years after Out of the Ordinary, my first solo show I return to Gallery Oldham with connecting Threads 2.
+The new display takes work from the Fashion Textile Museum, London exhibition north and includes five additional quilts.
+Thanks to the Harris Museum Preston, Embroiderers Guild of the UK, Shipley Gallery, Gateshead, The Whitworth Gallery, Manchester and Tameside Council for the loans.

-I am also exhibiting work at the Knit and Stitch Shows at Alexandra Palace, London (Oct 9th-12th) and at the Conference Centre, Harrogate (Nov 10th-23rd).
-These two exhibitions includes new work and samples not featured in the London show.
+I exhibited at the Knit and Stitch Shows at Alexandra Palace, London (Oct 9th-12th) and Harrogate Conference Centre (Nov 10th-23rd) 2025.

-Signed copies of Connecting Threads my publication with Quickthorn Books will be available at both venues, with a book signing in Harrogate on the afternoon of Friday Nov 21st Nov.
+Signed copies of Connecting Threads my publication with Quickthorn Books were available at both venues.

 About